Finite Semisimple Module 2-Categories: Abstract

 \section{Abstract}

 Let $\mathfrak{C}$ be a multifusion 2-category.
 We show that every finite semisimple $\mathfrak{C}$-module 2-category is canonically enriched over $\mathfrak{C}$.
-Using this enrichment, we prove that every finite semisimple $\mathfrak{C}$-module 2-category is equivalent to the 2-category of modules over an algebra in $\mathfrak{C}$.
+Using this enrichment, we prove that every finite semisimple $\mathfrak{C}$-module 2-category is equivalent to the 2-category of modules over a rigid algebra in $\mathfrak{C}$.